Aliases for AHR Gene

 External Ids for AHR Gene

 The protein encoded by this gene is a ligand-activated helix-loop-helix transcription factor involved in the regulation of biological responses to planar aromatic hydrocarbons.
 This receptor has been shown to regulate xenobiotic-metabolizing enzymes such as cytochrome P450.
 Before ligand binding, the encoded protein is sequestered in the cytoplasm; upon ligand binding, this protein moves to the nucleus and stimulates transcription of target genes. [provided by RefSeq, Sep 2015]

 GeneCards Summary for AHR Gene

 AHR (Aryl Hydrocarbon Receptor) is a Protein Coding gene.
 Diseases associated with AHR include Eosinophilic Fasciitis and Seborrheic Dermatitis.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Circadian rythm related genes.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is ENSG00000283321.

 UniProtKB/Swiss-Prot for AHR Gene